-The net proceeds to the Company from the sale of Common Stock offered hereby (the "Offering") are expected to be approximately \$253.9 million (approximately \$292.1 million if the Underwriters' over-allotment option is exercised in full).
-The Company intends to use the net cash proceeds of the Offering to fund a portion of the purchase price of all of the outstanding shares of Crocker, the balance of which is expected to be funded with borrowings under the Revolving Loan.
+The net cash proceeds to the Company from the sale of the Common Stock offered in the Offering and the Concurrent Offering are expected to be approximately \$96.7 million (approximately \$106.5 million if the Underwriter's over-allotment option is excerised in full).
+The Company expects to use the net proceeds to pay down the indebtedness currently outstanding on its Revolving Loan and to fund pending development and acquisition activity.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations for the Nine Months ended September 30, 1996" for a description of the Revolving Loan.
+As of December 1, 1996, the Company had \$90.0 million outstanding under the Revolving Loan with interest accruing on such amounts at an average interest rate of 6.9%.
 Pending such uses, the net proceeds may be invested in short-term income producing investments such as commercial paper, government securities or money market funds that invest in government securities.